queenbri3/platform-game-/README.md

 #### Planned tasks for this session:
 Finish Preparing documentation in GitHub for the project.
 #### Problems:
-Making sure their are minimal errors in the ReadMe, adding screeshots.
+Making sure their are minimal errors in the ReadMe, adding screenshots.

 ## Future Improvements